Understanding the MQTT Publish-Subscribe Model

 Topics: The Address of Your Data

 Publishers don't send messages directly to subscribers.
 Instead, they publish messages to a topic.
-A topic is simply a string that acts as an address or a label for a message, structured hierarchically like a file path.
+A topic is simply a UTF-8 string that acts as an address or a label for a message, structured hierarchically like a file path.

 For example, this is a common topic structure in a smart home setup: home/livingroom/temperature